apache/qpid-proton/c/src/ssl/PLATFORM_NOTES.md

 All certificates included in a CA database, including those for intermediate Certificate Authorities, will be treated as potential trust anchors by OpenSSL.

+PKCS#11 support for Hardware Security Module provider extensions is available on systems with OpenSSL version >= 3.0.0.
+Credentials specified in PKCS#11 URI format are retrieved by the provider extension.
+The OpenSSL config file must contain a valid "providers" initialization section for a provider named "pkcs11" that loads and activates the HSM.

 SChannel
 ========